VEZY/PlantBiophysics.jl/docs/src/uncertainty_propagation.md

 using Plots
 unsafe_comparisons(true)

-Base.length(x::Particles) = 1 # This is just to force the Particles to behave like a number

 meteo = Atmosphere(T = 22.0 ± 0.1, Wind = 0.8333 ± 0.1, P = 101.325 ± 1., Rh = 0.4490995 ± 0.02, Cₐ = 400. ± 1.)
 leaf = LeafModels(
         energy = Monteith(),